nginxinc/nginx-wiki/source/modules/echo.rst

 Description
 -----------
-This module wraps lots of Nginx internal APIs for streaming input and output, parallel/sequential subrequests, timers and sleeping, as well as various meta data accessing.
+This module wraps lots of NGINX internal APIs for streaming input and output, parallel/sequential subrequests, timers and sleeping, as well as various meta data accessing.

 Basically it provides various utilities that help testing and debugging of other modules by trivially emulating different kinds of faked subrequest locations.

 People will also find it useful in real-world applications that need to

-#. serve static contents directly from memory (loading from the Nginx config file).
+#. serve static contents directly from memory (loading from the NGINX config file).
-#. wrap the upstream response with custom header and footer (kinda like the `addition module <http://nginx.org/en/docs/http/ngx_http_addition_module.html>`_ but with contents read directly from the config file and Nginx variables).
+#. wrap the upstream response with custom header and footer (kinda like the `addition module <http://nginx.org/en/docs/http/ngx_http_addition_module.html>`_ but with contents read directly from the config file and NGINX variables).
-#. merge contents of various "Nginx locations" (i.e., subrequests) together in a single main request (using `echo_location`_ and its friends).
+#. merge contents of various "NGINX locations" (i.e., subrequests) together in a single main request (using `echo_location`_ and its friends).

 This is a special dual-role module that can *lazily* serve as a content handler or register itself as an output filter only upon demand.
 By default, this module does not do anything at all.